 making non-elective, or profit sharing, contributions to all eligible participants.

-401(k) Plans are Ideal for:
+401(k) Plans are useful for:

 A 403(b) plan (also called a tax-sheltered annuity or TSA plan) is a retirement plan offered by public schools and certain 501(c) (3) tax-exempt organizations.
 Employees save for retirement by contributing to individual accounts.
 Employers can also contribute to employees' accounts.

-403(b) plans are ideal for:
+403(b) plans are useful for:

 457(b) plans may be maintained by a governmental employer (i.e., a State, a political subdivision of a State, or any agency or instrumentality of a State or political subdivision of a State).
-Rollovers are permitted to or from governmental section 457(b) plans.

-457 Plans are ideal for:
+457 Plans are useful for:

-Cross-Tested Plans are Ideal for:
+New Comparability Plans are useful for:

 A profit sharing plan is a type of defined contribution plan that is not a pension plan.
 The employer’s contribution to a profit sharing plan is not required to be fixed, nor does it need to be tied to profits.
 While a plan may have a definite contribution formula, many plans use a discretionary formula under which the employer determines each year how much to contribute.

-Profit Sharing Plans are ideal for:
+Profit Sharing Plans are useful for:

 Before leaping into the unknown, we recommend a thorough examination of your plan.
 Because we are experts in the field, we know the marketplace and know what your existing vendor is capable of offering.
 Through this examination, we can help you optimize the service you receive.